We all know how crucial motorbike oil is, now the question arises will low oil cause a motorcycle not to start? Here’s the answer.

 A faulty battery is one of the most common reasons your motorbike might not start.

-But before charging the battery through tender, you should connect the multimeter with the battery and put it on a 20 volt setting of direct current.
+But before charging the battery through tender, you should connect the multimeter to the battery and put it on a 20-volt setting of direct current.

 Check the reading, and if the reading is close to 12, you need to charge your battery and try to start the motorbike after installing it back.